Starfield-Reverse-Engineering/CLibSFPluginTemplate/README.md

 Many CommonLib plugins expose settings through configuration files so that the user can control plugin behavior.
 This template includes [simpleini](https://github.com/brofield/simpleini) which allows you to read settings from the ini file in `contrib\config` (see `Settings.cpp`).

+## License requirements

+This template uses CommonLibSF's GPLv3 with exceptions.
+Per the license, **you must share the source code of your mod if you use CommonLibSF**.
+Violation of the license will result in your mod being taken down from the Nexus.

 ## Dependencies

 - [CMake v3.27+](https://cmake.org/)